seanp97/Javascript-Simple-Slider/readme.md

 If no argument is set, 5000ms is the default

+If you would like you next & previous buttons alligned inside the image call the ButtonInlineSlider() method like slider.ButtonInlineSlider();
+This will add a class to align with image with a bit of CSS.
+Override any styles that you wish to change.

 If you want include text over your image add the slider-text attribute in the HTML like so.
 The slider-position attribute will place the text in 1 of 5 positions.

     "centered"